- Calculating interest on your credit card allows you to see exactly how much you’re spending in interest each month.

 - A cash advance APR: An interest rate applied to cash advances, typically higher than the rate for purchases.

-By understanding how to calculate interest, paying off your balance in full each month, and making extra payments when you can, you score a win against credit card companies as a smart consumer.
+By understanding how to calculate APR, paying off your balance in full each month, and making extra payments when you can, you score a win against credit card companies as a smart consumer.

 How Can I Find a Credit Card With a Low Interest Rate?